dnanexus/UKB_RAP/proteomics/README.md

 # Proteomics analysis examples

-This folder contains 2 examples of analyses using the newly available proteomics data.
+This folder contains 2 examples of analyses using public proteomics data for demonstration purposes.

 ## File structure
 | Folder | Description |